arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 # oled.fill(0)
 oled.show()

-# Display the text "Arduino" at the specified coordinates
+# Display the text "Hello" at the specified coordinates
 oled.text('Arduino', 40, 12)

-# Display the text "vs" at the specified coordinates
-oled.text('+', 60, 26)
-# Display the text "MicroPython" at the specified coordinates
+# Display the text "World" at the specified coordinates
 oled.text('MicroPython', 23, 45)

 # Update the OLED display to reflect the changes
 oled.show()
 ```

-You should now see Arduino + MicroPython printed on the screen.
+You should now see `Hello World` printed on the screen.

 ![OLED screen output](./assets/Oled.png)